MissStrong/ICD2O/Notes/Unit 3/Note 04 - Hyperlinks.md

 We can also specify whether clicking on the link will open the webpage in a new tab or the same tab.
 By default they will open in the same tab, but we can specify the `target` attribute to be a new tab `"_blank"`.

-When a tag has more than one attribute, they can be placed in any order and are separated by spaces.
+When a tag has more than one attribute, they can be placed in any order separated by spaces.

-Here is is the previous "click me" example:
+Here is the previous "click me" example:

 ```html
 <!DOCTYPE html>